If you had $100 dollars in your pocket and accidentally dropped $77.12 on the ground, you’d pick it up … right?

 You wouldn’t be content with the remaining $22.88.
 And you definitely wouldn’t write off the loss as “the cost of doing business in our new digital age.”

-With abandonment rates at roughly 77.12%, that’s what ecommerce brands without a savvy and (dare I say) aggressive cart recovery program in place do every day: Leave revenue at their feet.
+With Shopify cart abandonment rates at roughly 77.12%, that’s what ecommerce brands without a savvy and (dare I say) aggressive recovery program in place do every day: Leave revenue at their feet.

 Worse, shoppers who checkout before (you know) checking out represent more than one dead deal.
 Think of the potential value that would have been realized through retention and reorders.

 Of course, we can’t promise you’ll scoop up every lost sale.
 But we can help you …